rainbow-alex/discounts/README.md

 * Harden parsing and error handling: add error codes, etc.
 * Write real implementations for repositories.
 * Add some logging, especially a warning when a product can't be found.
-* Test for rounding errors
+* Test for rounding errors.
 * ...